-- The Employee Identification Number (EIN) and threedigit Pension Plan Number. - The most recent Pension Protection Act (PPA) zone status.
+- 1. The Employer Identification Number (EIN) and threedigit Pension Plan Number. - The most recent Pension Protection Act (PPA) zone status.
 Among other factors, plans in the red zone are generally less than 65 percent funded, plans in the yellow zone are less than 80 percent funded and plans in the green zone are at least 80 percent funded. - 3.
-The "FIP/RP Status" indicating whether a financial improvement plan (FIP) or a rehabilitation plan (RP) is either pending or has been implemented. - The expiration date(s) of collective-bargaining agreement(s).
+The "FIP/RP Status" indicating whether a financial improvement plan (FIP) or a rehabilitation plan (RP) is either pending or has been implemented. - 4.
+The expiration date(s) of collective-bargaining agreement(s).

 The FAP Plan covers employees hired prior to January 1, 2003 and includes other District employees who are not employees of the Association.
 It is accounted for as a multiemployer plan.
 The related net benefit plan obligations are not included in the Association's Balance Sheets but are included in the Combined Balance Sheets for the AgFirst District.
-FAP Plan expenses included in employee benefit costs on the Association's Statements of Income were \$2,450 for 2018, \$2,254 for 2017 and \$3,049 for 2016.
-At December 31, 2018, 2017 and 2016, the total liability balance for the FAP Plan presented in the District Combined Balance Sheets is \$94,491, \$139,104, and \$119,000, respectively.
-The FAP Plan is 89.56 percent, 86.41 percent, and 86.96 percent funded to the projected benefit obligation as of December 31, 2018, 2017 and 2016, respectively.
+FAP Plan expenses included in employee benefit costs on the Association's Statements of Income were \$1,686 for 2019, \$2,450 for 2018 and \$2,254 for 2017.
+At December 31, 2019, 2018 and 2017, the total liability balance for the FAP Plan presented in the District Combined Balance Sheets was \$129,713, \$94,491, and \$139,104, respectively.
+The FAP Plan was 87.55 percent, 89.56 percent, and 86.41 percent funded to the projected benefit obligation as of December 31, 2019, 2018 and 2017, respectively.

 In addition to providing pension benefits, the Association provides certain medical and dental benefits for eligible retired employees through the OPEB Plan.
 Substantially all of the Association employees may become eligible for the benefits if they reach early retirement age while working for the Association.
 Early retirement age is defined as a minimum age of 55 and 10 years of service.
 Employees hired after December 31, 2002, and employees who separate from service between age 50 and age 55, are required to pay the full cost of their retiree health insurance coverage.
 Employees who retire subsequent to December 1, 2007 are no longer provided retiree life insurance benefits.
 The OPEB Plan includes other System employees who are not employees of the Association or District and is accounted for as a multiemployer plan.
 The related net benefit plan obligations are not included in the Association's Balance Sheets but are included in the Combined Statement of Condition for the System.
 The OPEB Plan is unfunded with expenses paid as incurred.
-Postretirement benefits other than pensions included in employee benefit costs on the Association's Statements of Income were \$412 for 2018, \$356 for 2017 and \$648 for 2016.
-At December 31, 2018, the total AgFirst District liability balance for the OPEB Plan presented in the System Combined Statement of Condition is \$181,820.
+Postretirement benefits other than pensions included in employee benefit costs on the Association's Statements of Income were \$424 for 2019, \$412 for 2018 and \$356 for 2017.
+At December 31, 2019, the total AgFirst District liability balance for the OPEB Plan presented in the System Combined Statement of Condition was \$209,531.